buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcHvacDomain/PropertySets/Pset_FlowMeterTypeEnergyMeter.md

+# Pset_FlowMeterTypeEnergyMeter

 Device that measures, indicates and sometimes records, the energy usage in a system.
 <!-- end of short definition -->